dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 we are building.

-We understand that the idea of LiveView is to as much work on the server as possible, but in this specific scenario that is not possible.
+We understand that the idea of LiveView is to do as much work on the server as possible, but in this specific scenario, that is not possible.

 Phoenix offers
 [options for client/server interoperability](https://hexdocs.pm/phoenix_live_view/js-interop.html),